How to Build a Local SEO Chrome Extension with the uule Parameter

 });

-This makes the extension ready for repeatable searches without re-entering details every time.
+This makes the extension ready for repeatable searches.
+You can get straight to the analysis without re-entering details every time.

 Step 5: Generating the uule Parameter